Bookmark This Site

 Mosquito Larvae and Pupae

 If you've ever looked closely at pond water, chances are you've seen mosquito larvae.
 The larvae are the "wigglers" found in puddles or water-filled containers.
 The larvae breathe atmospheric oxygen through a siphon at the tail end.
-The pupae are nearly as active as the larvae, but breathe through thoracic "horns" attached to the thoracic spiracles.
-Most larvae feed on microorganisms, but a few are predatory on other mosquito larvae. *As a preventative measure to stop the spread of mosquitoes, a light film of oil can be spread over water's surface in order to close off the wriggler's access to air, killing the larvae.

 Comments